raphapy/velocireditracktor/README.md

 # velocireditracktor
-A fast velociraptor, writen in Rust, for url tracking and redirect.
+A fast velociraptor, written in Rust, for url tracking and redirect.

 # Requeriments
 * Postgres